felixlopz/hubrise-test-task/content/apps/etakeaway-max/en/map-ref-codes.md

 This page explains how to find the ref codes in the eTakeaway Max back office.

 Some connected apps offer the ability to import the catalog directly from HubRise, and therefore to autopopulate the ref codes.
-To learn how to export your eTakeaway Max catalog to HubRise, see [Pushing the Catalog](/apps/etakeaway-max/pushing-catalog).
+To learn how to export your eTakeaway Max catalog to HubRise, see [Push the Catalog](/apps/etakeaway-max/push-catalog).

 ## Products